Browsing Category:

 Two vies of sofrito side by side.
 The first, a top-down vire of pureed green peppers and cilantro in a white ramikin. the second picture os sofrito in a 15 oz mason jar with cute butterflies etched into the glass.
 The mason jar sits atop a double stacked wood cutting boards and a blue kitchen napkin folded multiple times to make a small square beneath the jar. ingredients from the flavor base --- cilantro and peppers lounge about.

-Every culinary culture has its own traditional flavor base.
-Flavor bases are the aromatic base from which traditional dishes are built.
+Every culture has its own traditional flavor base.
+Flavor bases are the aromatic recipe starters from which traditional dishes are built.
 In France, it’s Mirepoix (pronounce like this: meer-pwah) made from carrots, celery, and onion.
 In the Portuguese tradition, the base is called “Estudio.”
-In Italy and countries with a culture after the Spanish tradition, the flavor base is called “sofrito” (pronounce: So-Fee-Toe).
+The flavor base is called “sofrito” (pronounced: So-FREE-Toe) in Italy and countries with culture after the Spanish language tradition.
 Red Sofrito and Green Sofrito are imperative to Caribbean cooking.
 Each country does it a little differently.

-Dominican sazón (aka sofrito) is red in color and incorporates a variety of colorful peppers with red onion, tomato paste, garlic, apple cider vinegar, oregano, and cilantro.
+Dominican sazón (aka sofrito) is red and incorporates a variety of colorful peppers with red onion, tomato paste, garlic, apple cider vinegar, oregano, and cilantro.

 Puerto Rican Recaíto (aka sofrito) is usually green and made of a puree of onions, garlic, aji peppers, green bell pepper, and cilantro and cilantro.